-"I certify that the Minutes of the Art Collection Committee Meeting held on 13 Augus 2015 have been confirmed as a true and correct record."
-Chairman Date
+"I certify that the Minutes of the Art Collection Committ 2015 have been confirmed as a true and correct record." tee Meeting held on 13 August Chairman Date

 11.6 RECEIPT OF MINUTES OF THE REGIONAL CENTRES IMPLEMENTATION COMMITTEE

 That Council receives the minutes of the Regional Centres Implementation Committee Meeting held on 3 September 2015.